History of the University of Southern California: Athletics

 "Tommy Trojan" is a major symbol of the university, though he is not the mascot.

 USC students and athletes are currently known as Trojans, epitomized by the Trojan Shrine, nicknamed "Tommy Trojan", near the center of campus.
 Until 1912, USC students (especially athletes) were known as Fighting Methodists or Wesleyans, though neither name was approved by the university.
 During a fateful track and field meet with Stanford University, the USC team was beaten early and seemingly conclusively.
 After only the first few events, it seemed implausible USC would ever win, but the team fought back, winning many of the later events, to lose only by a slight margin.
 After this contest, Los Angeles Times sportswriter Owen Bird reported the USC athletes "fought on like the Trojans of antiquity", and the president of the university at the time, George F. Bovard, approved the name officially.

 USC joined the Pacific Coast Conference(PCC) in 1922.
 In 1959 PCC was dissolved and replaced by the Athletic Association of Western Universities(AAWU), of which USC was a founding member of alongside California, Stanford, UCLA, and Washington.
 With the addition of Oregon and Oregon State, the conference was renamed into the Pac-8.

-On June 30, 2022, USC announced that they are switching conferences from the Pac-12 to the Big Ten effective on August 2, 2024 along with UCLA.
+On June 30, 2022, USC announced that they are switching conferences from the Pac-12 to the Big Ten effective on August 2, 2024, along with UCLA.

-World War II and late 20th century
+20th century

+The university oversaw a massive expansion of its programs throughout the 20th century: founding the Gould School of Law in 1900, the School of Engineering and the School of Pharmacy in 1905, the Rossier School of Education in 1909, the School of Architecture in 1914, the Suzanne Dworak-Peck School of Social Work in 1920, the Price School of Public Policy and the School of Cinematic Arts in 1929.

+School of Cinematic Arts

+In 1929, USC established the country's first filmmaking program through the USC Department of Cinema, in collaboration with the Academy of Motion Picture Arts and Sciences.

+Douglas Fairbanks first pitched his idea for a film school to his fencing partner, Rufus B. von KleinSmid, then-president of University of Southern California.
+In 1929, USC offered its first film course, Introduction to Photoplay, taught by Fairbanks’ friend Irving Thalberg, Mary Pickford and D.W.
+Griffith.
+The course led to the formation, of the Department of Cinematography in 1932, which later became the USC School of Cinematic Arts.